ASTM E74 Calibration Procedure Simplified - Intro

 - Apply 2nd series of forces (Run2)

-- IF UUT IS COMPRESSION AND TENSION SWITCH TO OTHER MODE AFTER FINISHING RUN 2 AND EXERCISE AND REPEAT ABOVE STEPS
+- IF UUT IS COMPRESSION AND TENSION SWITCH TO OTHER MODE AFTER FINISHING RUN 2 AND EXERCISE AND REPEAT THE ABOVE STEPS

 - For Tension and Compression calibration, intersperse the loadings.
 Be sure to re-exercise the UUT prior to any change in setup